There are many different commercial real estate listing websites on the market.

-The Commercial Broker Association is focused on eight counties in Washington and Oregon.
+The Commercial Broker Association operates in eight counties in Washington and Oregon.

 After checking their search, I found that they have an inventory size consisting of 7616 properties.

-According to similarweb, the monthly traffic is 82,530 visits, which makes on average 10.8 monthly visits per property listing.
+According to similarweb, the monthly traffic is 82,530 visits, which makes an average of 10.8 monthly visits per property listing.

-In order to join the Commercial Broker Association, you need to pay a one-time setup fee of $350, be licensed of course, and then pay a monthly fee of $65 for a single agent.
+To join the Commercial Broker Association, you need to pay a one-time setup fee of $350, be licensed, of course, and then pay a monthly fee of $65 for a single agent.

 Pricing depends on the size of your real estate office and the number of agents you want to join (source).